mateofrancop/EconoCity-Pereira/README.md

 Through these initiatives, I will seek to answer questions, solve problems, and generate ideas from the data.
 I will utilize tools and technologies such as

-- Python (Pandas, Matplotlib, seaborn, sqlalchemy)
+- Python (Pandas, Matplotlib, seaborn, sqlalchemy, mysql.connector)
 - SQL (Mysql, PostgreSQL)
 - Data visualization (Tableau, Power bi)